Adam-Hamwandi/BiteSwift/content.md

 - Headline:
   "Wellness in 3 simple Steps"
 - Steps(with visuals):

-  - Choose Your Goal: Select your health focus—weight loss, muscle gain, or balanced living.
+  - Choose Your Goal:
+    Start by selecting your health goal—whether it’s shedding pounds, building muscle, or achieving a balanced, nutritious lifestyle.
+Our platform helps you define and stay on track with what matters most to you.
+    ***
-  - Get AI Recommendations: Receive meal suggestions tailored just for you.
+  - Get AI Recommendations:
+    Our intelligent AI takes your preferences, dietary needs, and health goals into account to provide tailored meal suggestions.
+These personalized recommendations help ensure you get the right balance of taste and nutrition, supporting you at every stage of your health journey.
+    ***
-  - Enjoy and Thrive: Fresh meals delivered straight to your door.
+  - Enjoy and Thrive:
+    Once you’ve made your choice, fresh, wholesome meals are delivered directly to your door.
+Say goodbye to meal prep stress and hello to nourishing meals that fuel your day, keep you on track with your goals, and make healthy eating effortless and delicious.

 ## Why us section